CogStack/MedCAT/README.md

 CDB [Download](https://medcat.rosalind.kcl.ac.uk/media/cdb-medmen-v1.dat) - Built from MedMentions

-MetaCAT Status [Download](https://medcat.rosalind.kcl.ac.uk/media/mc_status.zip) - Built from a fairly small sample from MIMIC-III
+MetaCAT Status [Download](https://medcat.rosalind.kcl.ac.uk/media/mc_status.zip) - Built from a sample from MIMIC-III, detects is an annotation Affirmed (Positve) or Other (Negated or Hypothetical)

 (Note: This is was compiled from MedMentions and does not have any data from [NLM](https://www.nlm.nih.gov/research/umls/) as